Dysphagia refers to a difficulty in swallowing - it takes more effort than normal to move food from the mouth to the stomach.

-The doctor will try to determine where the problem lies - which part of the swallowing process is causing the difficulty.
+A speech-language pathologist will try to determine where the problem lies - which part of the swallowing process is causing difficulty.

 The patient will be asked about symptoms, how long they have been present, whether the problem is with liquids, solids, or both.

-Swallow study - a swallow study is usually administered by a speech therapist.
+Swallow study — this is usually administered by a speech therapist.
 They test different consistencies of food and liquid to see which cause difficulty.
 They may also do a video swallow test to see where the problem is.

 Barium swallow test — the patient swallows a barium-containing liquid.
-Barium shows up in X-rays and helps the doctor identify what is happening in the esophagus in more detail, especially muscular activity.
+Barium shows up in X-rays and helps the doctor identify what is happening in the esophagus in more detail, especially the activity of the muscles.

 Endoscopy — a doctor uses a camera to look down into the esophagus.
-They may take a biopsy if they find something concerning for cancer.
+They will take a biopsy if they find something they think might be cancer.

-Manometry — this study measures the pressure changes produced by contractions of the muscular portions of the esophagus.
-This may be used when an endoscopy yields normal results.
+Manometry — this study measures pressure changes produced when muscles in the esophagus are working.
+This may be used if nothing is found during an endoscopy.

 Treatment depends on the type of dysphagia: